NAVER-INTEL-Co-Lab/gaudi-paca/README.md

 ## Examples

 Once the environment is set up, you can begin the fine-tuning process with the provided scripts.
-The scripts for running DropBP are as follows:
+The scripts for running PaCA are as follows:

 ```bash
 sh ./examples/paca.sh # PaCA